 Launching fall of 2019 is our new Certificate in Missional Preaching.
 Through a series of retreats, webinars, and cohort gatherings, each participant will grow by listening and reflecting in community.
-Designed to engage the entire congregation, the certificate program officially kicks off in October 2019.
-Registration opens soon at lss-elca.org.
+Designed to engage the entire congregation or ministry context, the certificate program officially kicks off in October 2019.
+Registration now open.

-There is an application process and requires approval from leadership (Council or Vestry)
+There is an application process and requires approval from your leadership (Council or Vestry).

-Every congregation identified a team of four to eight intentional listeners who will meet with the practitioner once a month.
+Every congregation or ministry site identifies a team of four to eight intentional listeners who will meet with the practitioner once a month.
 (Practitioner is invited to consider creating open forums where people talk about/reflect on the sermon.)

 “Reading the Bible to Find God”

 (Launch Day is open to everyone – not just those seeking the certificate)

 Presenters: Paul Scott Wilson (Author of 4 Pages of the Sermon) will present on “How do you preach biblically into context?”
 Presenter Tracy Radosevic (renown biblical storyteller) will reflect on “How do we tell better stories?”

 focused on “Transformational Preaching: How the Bible Points to Felt Needs”

 During this retreat day, we will work on upcoming lectionary readings so participants will have practical take-aways to inform their preaching.